Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 - Evaluation results and scores

-- Custom metadata (user IDs, session types, versions)
+- Custom metadata (user IDs, session types, versions of your code, etc.)

 - Prompt templates/versions